 For any queries, please feel free to write to the Volunteer Coordinator at firstname.lastname@example.org

 Volunteering at Salaam Baalak Trust can be a life-changing experience.
-Our volunteers come from all over the world and have contributed in creative ways to impact the lives of the children we work with, from teaching English in NFE schools to starting Hip-Hop classes with a group of our boys.
+Our volunteers come from all over the world and have contributed in creative ways to impact the lives of the children we work with, from teaching English to starting Hip-Hop classes with a group of our boys.

 Here, at Salaam Baalak Trust, we appreciate that the diverse backgrounds and perspectives of volunteers can be of enormous benefit to our children and our staff.
 What's more, we know that as a volunteer here, you will learn a lot too - not only about yourself, but also about the Indian culture and the people and issues that we work with every day.